Undergraduate Courses

 Important concepts and elements of molecular biology, biochemistry, genetics, and cell biology, are examined in an experimental context.
 This course fulfills the requirement for students majoring in the biological sciences and satisfies the biology requirement for entrance into medical school.

 The dynamics of the emergence and spread of disease arise from a complex interplay between disease ecology, economics, and human behavior.
 Lectures will provide an introduction to complementarities between economic and epidemiological approaches to understanding the emergence, spread, and control of infectious diseases.
 The course will cover topics such as drug-resistance in bacterial and parasitic infections, individual incentives to vaccinate, the role of information in the transmission of infectious diseases, and the evolution of social norms in healthcare practices.
-B. Grenfell.
+B. Grenfell

-EEB 308 Conservation Biology Fall STN
+EEB 308 Conservation Biology Fall SEN

 EEB 309 Evolutionary Biology Fall

 All life on Earth has evolved and continues to evolve.
 This course will explore evolution at both the molecular and organismal level.
 We will examine the features that are universal to all life and that document its descent from a common ancestor that lived over 3 billion years ago.
 Topics include the origin of life, the evidence for natural selection, methods for reconstructing evolutionary history using DNA, population genetics, genome evolution, speciation, extinction, and human origins.
 This course will provide you with the basic tools to understand how evolution works and can produce the incredible diversity of life on our planet.
-B. vonHoldt
+Staff

 EEB 313 Behavioral Ecology Spring